Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Introduction

-This chapter considers a constrained portfolio optimization problem in a generalized life cycle model.
-The individual has a stochastic income and aims to find the optimal trading and insurance strategies to maximize his or her expected consumption utility plus bequest utility and terminal wealth utility.
-Inspired by the existing literature, we restrict the trading strategy to a non-empty, closed, and convex set, which contains many trading constraints (non-tradeable asset constraint, no short-selling constraint, no borrowing constraint, portfolio mix constraint) as special cases.
+This paper considers a constrained portfolio optimization problem within a generalized life-cycle model.
+The individual has a stochastic income and aims to find the optimal trading and insurance strategies to maximize his or her expected consumption utility, bequest utility, and terminal wealth utility.
+Inspired by the existing literature, we restrict the trading strategy to a non-empty, closed, and convex set that includes many trading constraints (non-tradeable asset constraint, no short-selling constraint, no borrowing constraint, portfolio mix constraint) as special cases.
 Following \cite{cuoco1997optimal}'s framework, we build a group of artificial markets by adding compensations to the drift terms of stocks and bonds.
 Due to the lack of uniqueness of martingale measures under trading constraints, we first derive a group of static budget constraints from the individual's wealth process.
-Then, a dual problem is obtained through the Lagrangian dual control method, which is an upper bound for the primal problem.
-Furthermore, a one-to-one relationship is proved between the optimal solutions of the primal problem and the dual problem.
-More specifically, once the optimal solution exists for one problem, the optimal solution for the other problem exists and can be obtained immediately.
-Lastly, due to the stochastic income process, the dual problem is not convex, which causes great difficulty in proving the existence of optimal strategies by the dual control approach.
-Fortunately, \cite{levin1976extremal} uses the ``relaxation projection'' technique and proves the existence of solution under the non-reflexive spaces.
-To utilize their theorem, we only need to verify that our objective function is lower semi-continuous and that the trading constraint set is convex, topologically closed, and norm-bounded.
+Next, a dual problem is obtained through the Lagrangian dual control method, which is an upper bound for the primal problem.
+A candidate strategy can be derived from the upper bound, which then yields a lower bound by substituting it into the wealth process.